What should you do when I have a Cargo Claim following a transport accident?

 Safeguard the recovery

-- Ensure the conservation of recovery against all potentially liable third part.
+Ensure the conservation of recovery against all potentially liable third parties.

 Notify the average agent

-- Within the time specified in the contract, request a loss survey from the average agent mentioned on the certificate of insurance in case of Cargo Claim.
+Within the time specified in the contract, request a loss survey from the average agent mentioned on the certificate of insurance in case of a Cargo Claim.

-- The surveyor may order specific protective measures if deemed it as useful.
+The surveyor may order specific protective measures if deemed useful.

 Prepare your Cargo Claim for indemnity